Little House on the Prairie: The Legacy of Laura Ingalls Wilder: Synopsis

-After a brief introduction, the narrative begins in 1885 with Laura Ingalls Wilder's life as a new wife and mother and details the hardships she and her family endure due to crop failures, debt, and crippling illnesses.
+After a brief introduction, the narrative begins in 1885 with Laura Ingalls Wilder's life as a new wife and mother.
+It also details the hardships she and her family endure due to crop failures, debt, and crippling illnesses.
 Circumstances force her family to travel from South Dakota to Minnesota to Florida and then back again to South Dakota.
-Eventually, in 1894, the Wilder family settles on Rocky Ridge Farm in Mansfield, Missouri where Laura and her husband, Almanzo, will live for the rest of their lives.
+In 1894, the Wilder family settled on Rocky Ridge Farm in Mansfield, Missouri, where Laura and her husband, Almanzo, will live for the rest of their lives.
 It is during the journey to Missouri that Laura starts documenting her observations in personal journals, which become source material for her Little House on the Prairie books.

-Laura Ingalls Wilder's writing career begins almost by accident in 1911 when she declines to give a speech and instead has someone else read what she has written.
+Laura Ingalls Wilder's writing career began almost by accident in 1911, when she declined to give a speech and instead had someone else read what she had written.
 The editor of the Missouri Ruralist magazine hears it and offers her a position as a columnist.
-For nine years thereafter, Laura writes articles about farmers and farm life and, in particular, about issues important to farm women.
+For nine years thereafter, Laura wrote articles about farmers and farm life and, in particular, about issues important to farm women.
 After a time, her daughter Rose Wilder Lane, now a successful professional writer, invites Laura to San Francisco to help improve her mother's writing skills, which she does—but not without pain and effort.
 With Rose as her editor, Laura is published in newspapers and magazines across the country.

 The documentary chronicles the difficult author/editor relationship between Laura and Rose.
 Rose moves back to Missouri to be close at hand as editor when Laura begins writing her first book Little House in the Big Woods.
-Both persevere together through the rejections and drafts until the book is finally published in 1932 when Laura is aged 65.
-However, Rose feels her own writing skills are superior to her mother's and this leads to conflict between the two.
-As Laura struggles to write a second novel about Almanzo Wilder called Farmer Boy and could use Rose's help, Rose is busy writing her own novel, Let the Hurricane Roar (reissued in 1976 as Young Pioneers), which she bases on her mother's memoirs without asking her permission.
+Both persevered together through the rejections and drafts until the book was finally published in 1932 when Laura was 65.
+However, Rose felt that her writing skills were superior to her mother's, and this led to conflict between the two.
+As Laura struggled to write a second novel about Almanzo Wilder called Farmer Boy and could have used Rose's help, Rose was busy writing her novel, Let the Hurricane Roar (reissued in 1976 as Young Pioneers), which she based on her mother's memoirs without asking her permission.
 The relationship between the two becomes strained when Laura finds this out and doesn't improve until Rose volunteers to do research for Farmer Boy.